Gary4731/SNOW-SCENE/README.md

 # SNOW-SCENE
-This is the basic OpenGL using C
+This is the basic OpenGL using C to draw a snowman